amigavision/amigavision.github.io/best.md

 It also has Bluetooth, Wi-Fi *&* NFC support built-in, offering maximum controller, networking and physical game launcher support without having to add additional USB adapters.
 It comes with a pre-configured 64GB SD card included, giving you everything needed to just plug it in and turn it on, and get started on your Amiga — and [AmigaVision] — setup.

-## What’s the Best *Handheld* Amiga in 2026? {#handheld}
+## Best *Handheld* Amiga in 2026? {#handheld}

-Do you want to take your AmigaVision setup on the road or maybe just relax and play some games and demoscene productions while in the couch or on the patio with a cold beverage on a summer day?
+Do you want to take your AmigaVision setup on the road — or maybe just relax and play some games and demoscene productions while in the couch or on the patio with a cold beverage on a summer day?

-You may want to consider a handheld device for your Amiga setup.
-But with so many models available, what are the best options?
+You may want to add a handheld device to your Amiga setup.
+But with so many handheld device available, what are the best options?

 ### A Note About Screen Aspect Ratios